fenago/learn-java-12-programming/lab_guide/Lab_2.md

 Summary
 ======================================

-This chapter introduced readers to the concepts of OOP and how they are implemented in Java.
+This lab introduced readers to the concepts of OOP and how they are implemented in Java.
 It provided an explanation of each concept and demonstrated how to use it in specific code examples.
 The Java language constructs of class and interface were discussed in detail.
 The reader